Lightning-AI/pytorch-lightning/docs/source-pytorch/starter/lightning_lite.rst

 That's all you need to do to your code.
 You can now train on any kind of device and scale your training.
-Check out `this <https://github.com/Lightning-AI/lightning/blob/master/examples/lite/image_classifier_2_lite.py>`_ full MNIST training example with LightningLite.
+Check out `this <https://github.com/Lightning-AI/lightning/blob/master/examples/lite/image_classifier_2_lite.py>`_ full MNIST training example with Fabric.

 Here is how to train on eight GPUs with `torch.bfloat16 <https://pytorch.org/docs/1.10.0/generated/torch.Tensor.bfloat16.html>`_ precision: